Olivia Wilde and Jason Sudeikis Break Up After Nearly 10 Years - E! Online

 At this time, it's unclear what caused the split.

 Both Jason and Olivia's careers have seen major success in the past year, with various roles taking them to different cities across the globe.
 Most recently, Olivia began filming on the highly-anticipated Don't Worry Darling, starring Florence Pugh and Harry Styles.
-Meanwhile, Jason has been hard at work on getting production started on season two of the Apple+ series Ted Lasso.
+Meanwhile, Jason has been hard at work getting production started on season two of the Apple+ series Ted Lasso.

 However, both of their projects have seen delays because of the coronavirus pandemic.